Jack Churchill: Norway (1941)

 Churchill was second in command of No. 3 Commando in Operation Archery, a raid on the German garrison at Vågsøy, Norway, on 27 December 1941.
-As the ramps fell on the first landing craft, he leapt forward from his position playing "March of the Cameron Men" on his bagpipes, before throwing a grenade and charging into battle.
-For his actions at Dunkirk and Vågsøy, Churchill received the Military Cross.
+As the ramps fell on the first landing craft, Churchill and his Commando leapt forward from their position, while he was playing "March of the Cameron Men" on his bagpipes.
+They overran the garrison in less than ten minutes, killing or capturing all the enemy soldiers they encountered.

 Italy (1943)

-In July 1943, as commanding officer, he led No. 2 Commando from their landing site at Catania, in Sicily, with his trademark Scottish broadsword slung around his waist, a longbow and arrows around his neck and his bagpipes under his arm, which he also did in the landings at Salerno.
+In July 1943, as commanding officer, he led No. 2 Commando from their landing site at Catania, in Sicily, with his trademark Scottish broadsword slung around his waist, a longbow and arrows around his neck and his bagpipes under his arm.

 Leading 2 Commando, Churchill was ordered to capture a German observation post outside the town of Molina, controlling a pass leading down to the Salerno beachhead.
 With the help of a corporal, he infiltrated the town, captured the post and took 42 prisoners including a mortar squad.
 Churchill led the men and prisoners back down the pass, with the wounded being carried on carts pushed by German prisoners.
 He commented that it was "an image from the Napoleonic Wars".
 He received the Distinguished Service Order for leading that action at Salerno.

 Churchill later walked back to the town to retrieve his sword, which he had lost in hand-to-hand combat with the German regiment.
 On his way there, he encountered a disoriented American patrol mistakenly walking towards enemy lines.
 When the NCO in command of the patrol refused to turn around, Churchill told them that he was going his own way and that he would not come back for a "bloody third time".